Meet the 103 Cyber Threats You'll Battle in SecuSpark: The Complete Visual Bestiary

 A visual guide to every enemy in SecuSpark's RPG battle system.
-From Phishing Ghosts to Zero-Day Phoenixes, each enemy represents a real cybersecurity threat from the CompTIA exam objectives.
+From Phishing Ghosts to Zero-Day Phoenixes to APT Overlords, all 103 enemies represent real cybersecurity threats from the CompTIA Security+, A+, and Network+ exam objectives.
 Learn the threats while you fight them.

 Social Engineering & Human Threats